The Grantham Grocer Fallacy

 red-eye reduction feature, while another describes it as "brilliant"

-because it has an audible warning that flash should be used.
+because it has a litle voice that tells them when flash should be used.
 A third

 user might consider both features irrelevant.
 It is valid for users